HackerDom/ructfe-2020/sploits/scrolls/README.md

 ### Explanation
 Second one is based on self made template language for making documents.
 There is no verification, if user making request about himself or not.
+With injection in doc.
+We can get bio of any user (we can override args.username with any other usernames).
 This weakness lets user insert information about any other user in his or her document.

 ### Example
 There is an example of stealing doc